-We also have private pay options.
+We also have out-of-network and private pay options.

 Call us to verify your insurance benefits today!